-4.7.3 Participation in Other Water Resources Management Programs
+4.7.3.
+Participation in Other Water Resources Management Programs

 The GSA's and local stakeholders' continued role and participation in other water resources management efforts occurring with the Subbasin and at a more regional level are important to ensure coordination within and between groundwater subbasins in the area across different levels of water resources management.
-This involvement includes coordinating in development or updating of the Tehama County

-Groundwater Management Plan (GWMP), assisting with preparation and implementation of the North Sacramento Valley Integrated Regional Water Management Plan (IRWMP), and participation in other planning efforts involving salt and nutrient management plans, Irrigated Lands Regulatory Program (ILRP) and other groundwater quality related programs.
+This involvement includes coordinating in development or updating of the Tehama County Groundwater Management Plan (GWMP), assisting with preparation and implementation of the North Sacramento Valley Integrated Regional Water Management Plan (IRWMP), and participation in other planning efforts involving salt and nutrient management plans, Irrigated Lands Regulatory Program (ILRP) and other groundwater quality related programs.

-4.8 Subbasin Water Available for Projects (MBK)
+4.8.
+Subbasin Water Available for Projects

-The Bowman Subbasin has two primary sources of surface water that could be a supply for groundwater recharge projects: the Sacramento River that is the western boundary of the subbasin and Cottonwood Creek, the northern boundary of the subbasin.
-The information and analysis presented in this section focuses on Cottonwood Creek to illustrate the analysis that quantifies the potential water available for groundwater recharge projects.
+The Antelope Subbasin has two primary sources of surface water that could be a supply for groundwater recharge projects: the Sacramento River that is the western boundary of the subbasin and Antelope Creek, the eastern boundary of the subbasin.
+Salt Creek, a small creek that flows through the subbasin from the east before joining the Sacramento River is a third potential source.
+The information and analysis presented in this section focuses on Antelope Creek to illustrate the analysis that quantifies the potential water available for groundwater recharge projects.

-4.8.1 Cottonwood Creek
+4.8.1.
+Antelope Creek

-Cottonwood Creek originates in the White Mountains and flows east to join the Sacramento River.
-The watershed upstream of the Sacramento Valley is approximately 930 square miles.
-The United States Geological Survey (USGS) has maintained a gage on Cottonwood Creek from 1940 to present.
-This gage is located about 2.4 miles east of Highway 5 and 2.4 miles west of the Sacramento River near where Cottonwood Creek enters the agricultural lands of the Sacramento Valley floor.
-The average annual runoff from Cottonwood Creek for the period of observed flows was approximately 627,000 acre-feet.
+Antelope Creek originates in the foothills of the Sierra Nevada mountains and flows west to join the Sacramento River.
+The watershed upstream of the Sacramento Valley is approximately 120 square miles.
+The USGS maintained a gage on Antelope Creek from 1940 to 1982.
+This gage was located about 3.75 miles east of the intersection of Highway 36 and Highway 99 near where Antelope Creek enters the agricultural lands of the Sacramento Valley floor.
+The average annual runoff from Antelope Creek for the period of observed flows was about 109,000 acre-feet per year.